iFaxity/node-env/README.md

 Configures and loads the environment variables from a file.

-Returns the parsed variables in a form of an object
+Returns the parsed variables in a form of an object.
+However unlike the module these variables are not proxied.

 #### Parameters
 * opts {Object} - Optional options.
 If any of the optional options is not of a valid type or if its value is not valid then a `TokenError` will be thrown.